lsds/TaLoS/README.md

 interface, which means that applications must be modified to use it.

-The current implementation of TaLoS utilises libreSSL v2.4.1 and has been tested with the applications under Linux:
+The current implementation of TaLoS utilises libreSSL v2.4.1 and has been tested with the following applications under Linux:

 - [Apache web server](https://httpd.apache.org/) (v2.4.23);